sjavokhir/mobile-awesome/README.md

 ### Jetpack Compose
 * [ComposeCookBook](https://github.com/Gurupreet/ComposeCookBook) - A Collection on all Jetpack compose UI elements, Layouts, Widgets and Demo screens to see it's potential.
-* [compose-jb](https://github.com/JetBrains/compose-jb) - Jetpack Compose for Desktop and Web, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
-* [tivi](https://github.com/chrisbanes/tivi) - Tivi is a work-in-progress TV show tracking Android app, which connects to Trakt.tv.
-It is still in its early stages of development and currently only contains two pieces of UI.
-It is under heavy development.
 * [NotyKT](https://github.com/PatilShreyas/NotyKT) - 📒 NotyKT is a complete 💎Kotlin-stack (Backend + Android) 📱 application built to demonstrate the use of Modern development tools with best practices implementation🦸.
 * [JetComposer](https://github.com/prafullmishra/JetComposer) - Collection of UIs and Animations built with Jetpack Compose for Android.
 * [Instant](https://github.com/EBfVince/Instant) - ✨ Social network app made with Android Compose, full Kotlin, Firebase Authentication, Storage and Firestore 🚀.

-## iOS samples

-### SwiftUI
-* [Linkedin-UI-SwiftUI](https://github.com/MilanGotti/Linkedin-UI-SwiftUI) - Linkedin UI design with custom bottom sheet usign SwiftUI framework.

 ## Multiplatform samples

 ### KMM
+* [compose-jb](https://github.com/JetBrains/compose-jb) - Jetpack Compose for Desktop and Web, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
+* [kmm-awesome](https://github.com/terrakok/kmm-awesome) - An awesome list that curates the best KMM libraries, tools and more.
 * [KaMPKit](https://github.com/touchlab/KaMPKit) - KaMP Kit by Touchlab is a collection of code and tools designed to get your mobile team started quickly with Kotlin Multiplatform.
 * [MoneyFlow](https://github.com/prof18/MoneyFlow) - A money management app wrote with Kotlin Multiplatform, Jetpack Compose and Swift UI.